mahdi12167/libmini/libmini/qtviewer/README.txt

 comes with the "mesa" and "free-glut3-dev" package whereas on Windows it is usually installed with the MSVC IDE.

-It is highly recommended to build and install QT from source!
+On MacOS X and Windows, it is recommended to build and install QT from source!
+On Linux, it is sufficient to install a recent Qt binary package.

-For example grab the source tar ball from: ftp://ftp.qt.nokia.com/qt/source/qt-everywhere-opensource-src-4.7.4.tar.gz
+If you install Qt from source, grab the source tar ball from: ftp://ftp.qt.nokia.com/qt/source/qt-everywhere-opensource-src-4.7.4.tar.gz

 !!
-Installation (Unix/Mac)
+Qt Installation (Unix/Mac)

 Type on the unix console in your QT source directory:
  ./configure -opensource && make && sudo make install